 and make arrangements for payment.

-- When we receive payment we will send you by e-mail a license number
+- When we receive payment we will send your license information by

 Alternate Installation Method: If you would rather download